DhirKumar/Biv_ChIP/README.md

 **Step 3:** Repeat Step2 to generate a list of gene promoters enriched for H3K27me3, using the \*\_geneWise.txt" files for H3K27me3 and corresponding Input.

-e.g., \>perl EnrichedGenePromoterReporting.pl -I Input_H3K27me3_readDensity.txt_geneWise.txt -C H3K27me3_readDensity.txt_geneWise.txt -D 1 -F 3
+>Example: >perl EnrichedGenePromoterReporting.pl -I Input_H3K27me3_readDensity.txt_geneWise.txt -C H3K27me3_readDensity.txt_geneWise.txt -D 1 -F 3

 The code outputs one file containing a list of gene promoters with H3K27me3 enrichment.
 For the example shown above, you will get an output file named H3K27me3_readDensity.txt_geneWise.txtFDR1_min3FoldOverInput.txt: